Here’s who could make history during Sunday’s Grammys - NewsBreak

 Here’s who could make history during Sunday’s Grammys

 Eilish is up for best music film with her concert documentary “Happier Than Ever: A Love Letter to Los Angeles.”
-But in that same category includes Ahmir “Questlove” Thompson’s “Summer of Soul,” which recently won an Oscar for best documentary.These 8 music artists have never won a Grammy
+But in that same category includes Ahmir “Questlove” Thompson’s “Summer of Soul,” which recently won an Oscar for best documentary.LOCAL NEWS: Man shot in dating app scheme, two teens arrested

 Even if Eilish comes away with six wins, she’ll be tied with Beyoncé and Adele — which is not bad company to be in.